Hammarn/1MB335/Lab3.md

 For this step you need two inputs: the assembly (.fna) and a set of proteins from a species related to your species of interest.
 The assembly contains many contigs from both mitochondrial and nuclear DNA.
 You need to identify the mitochondrial contig(s).
 For this you will use command-line BLAST between your assembly and a set of mitochondrial proteins from a related species.
 BLAST comes in different flavors, and thus it matters whether the sequences are coded as nucleotides or as amino acids.

-The assemblies are in subfolders of: `/proj/g2019029/private/DATA/assemblies`
+The assembly is in a subfolder of: `/proj/g2019029/private/DATA/assemblies`

-The sets of proteins are in: `/proj/g2019029/private/DATA/coding_sequences`
+The set of proteins is in: `/proj/g2019029/private/DATA/coding_sequences`

+Start by copying the assembly and the set of proteins to your own folder.

 **Question 1.** Are the sequences for the assembly and the set of proteins in nucleotides or in amino acids?
 What is the format of these files?

-Comment: the assembly file is compressed; use for example `zcat` to visualize it.
+Comment: the assembly file is compressed; use for example `zcat` to visualize it. **OBS If you do not know how to use a bash command, you can type "man *command_name*" on the command line (or google it).**

 Before running BLAST, you need to make a database of the set of proteins.
 Because this is an intense process, you will work in an interactive window.
 Interactive windows are preferred to working in the login node (i.e. what you do when you log in to Uppmax) for all analyses that involve more computing power than e.g. `ls`.
 In fact, if you run heavy processes on the login node your session might be killed.
 When you ask for an interactive window, your request goes into the queue management system (SLURM) which might result in waiting times (usually a few minutes).
 Run the command below (which asks for a four-hours long interactive window with the smallest computing unit on rackham - the cluster we work on - a "node").